lopis/mars/readme.md

 ℹ️ The game UI is not optimized for mobile phones.
 A landscape screen with at least 1280x800 is recommended.

-In this glocal co-op game you're one of Mars' managers.
+In this global co-op game you're one of Mars' managers.
 Any number of players can join simultaneously to help deal with every day tasks like:

 - Build houses for the refugees